acikgozb/tcp-ip-journey/1-ping/README.md

 This system had worked well for a while but unfortunately due to the fact that there is a maximum limit of IP addresses we can use (around 4.3 billion, even less when we subtract Class D and E, which are reserved IP pools), it started to cause some trouble:

 - In Class A and B networks, there is an abundance of IP addresses available to hosts, and most of these addresses were wasted.
-- On the other hand, in Class C networks, the available IP address for hosts were too small so most companies could not fully benefit from it.
+- On the other hand, in Class C networks, the available IP address for hosts were too few so most companies could not fully benefit from them.

 Essentially, this system was using available IP address pool very inefficiently, so eventually it gave its place to another new concept, which is called _subnetting_.

 ---

-I want to point out that there are certain methods that are used in today's networking to counter the limitations of IPv4, and subnetting is one of those.
+PS: I want to point out that there are certain methods that are used in today's networking to counter the limitations of IPv4, and subnetting is one of those.
 However, the fact still remains - we have already run out of the available IP address pool.

 The thing that actually solves this limitation is _IPv6_, but that is not the scope of this analysis.